WeatherLab/fsodoc/source/libraries/validation.rst

 Setting Validation Rules
 ========================

-CodeIgniter lets you set as many validation rules as you need for a given field, cascading them in order.
+FSO lets you set as many validation rules as you need for a given field, cascading them in order.
 To set validation rules you will use the ``setRule()``, ``setRules()``, or ``withRequest()`` methods.